respoke/docs/src/js-library/respoke-js-logs.md

 ---
+title: "Log messages in Respoke.js"
-title: "Respoke.js Logs"
+shortTitle: "Respoke.js logs"
 date: 2014-07-04
 template: article.jade
 showInMenu: "true"
 menuOrder: 4
 ---

-# Log Messages in respoke.js
+# Log messages in Respoke.js

 Respoke has debug logs turned on by default.
 A logging utility is attached at `respoke.log`.